-Observations of unanticipated phenomena should be requested through Director's Discretionary Time (DDT) procedures (see §3.11).
+Observations of unanticipated phenomena should be requested through Director's Discretionary Time (DDT) procedures (see §3.7).
 High/medium impact ToOs must be requested via DDT proposals.
-The Spitzer project will support a limited number of such observations annually (1-2 per cycle), as permitted by available resources.
+The Spitzer project can potentially support one high/medium impact ToO in Cycle-14 as permitted by available resources.
 Additional overheads are assessed for high/medium-impact Targets of Opportunity and are described in Appendix A.

 An approved ToO observation will be executed only in the event that the specified phenomenon actually occurs within the Cycle.
 Additional information on Targets of Opportunity, including the procedures for activation of an approved AOR, can be found in the Spitzer Warm Mission Observing Rules (http://ssc.spitzer.caltech.edu/warmmission/propkit/sor/).
-Unexecuted ToO observations expire at the end of the cycle in which they are selected.

-3.10 Generic Targets
+3.6 Generic Targets